dib-lab/charcoal/README.md

 To run, execute (in the top-level directory):

 ```
-snakemake --use-conda -j 8 --configfile test-data/conf-test.yml
+snakemake --use-conda -j 8 --configfile test-data/00-test.conf
 ```

-Once that works, you can configure it yourself by copying `test-data/conf-test.yml` to a new file and editing it.
+Once that works, you can configure it yourself by copying `test-data/00-test.conf` to a new file and editing it.

-A few important notes --

 ## Explanation of output files.